simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 __FIN, FINLA, FINIS, FINBS__
 These four commands provide you with a detailed overview over your companyâ€™s financial situation.
 More information on these commands will follow shortly.

+__LEAD__
+_No possible parameter_
+Shows company-level leaderboards.
+The type of leaderboard can be chosen from a dropdown menu at the top.
+Some leaderboards support additional selectors (such as specifiying the data's time range).

 {{% about-this-page %}}